Kevin Kwan: Early life

 Kevin Kwan was born in Singapore as the youngest of three boys into an established Chinese Singaporean family.
 His great-grandfather, Oh Sian Guan, was a founding director of Singapore's oldest bank, the Oversea-Chinese Banking Corporation.
 His paternal grandfather, Sir Arthur Kwan Pah Chien M.D., was an ophthalmologist who became Singapore's first Western-trained specialist and was knighted by Queen Elizabeth II for his philanthropic efforts.

 Sir Arthur's wife, Kwan's paternal grandmother Egan Oh, Lady Kwan, was a prominent debutante who became a socialite after her marriage.
 Kwan's maternal grandfather, the Rev. Paul Hang Sing Hon, founded the Hinghwa Methodist Church.
 Kwan is also related to Hong Kong-born American actress Nancy Kwan and former Singaporean finance minister Richard Hu, who was a cousin of his father.

 While in Singapore, Kwan studied at the Anglo-Chinese School and lived with his paternal grandparents.
 Kwan's father and mother, an engineer and pianist respectively, moved the family to the United States when Kwan was 11.
 The family moved to Clear Lake, Texas, and Kwan attended Clear Lake High School, graduating when he was 16.

 He attended San Jacinto College, and the University of Houston-Clear Lake, where he earned a BA in Media Studies, after which he moved to Manhattan to attend Parsons School of Design in order to pursue a BFA in Photography.
 In New York, Kwan worked for Interview Magazine, Martha Stewart Living, and Tibor Kalman's design firm M&Co.
 In 2000, Kwan established his own creative studio, clients of which included Ted.com, Museum of Modern Art, and The New York Times.

 On August 22, 2018, Singapore's Ministry of Defence stated that Kwan is wanted in Singapore for defaulting on National Service obligation.
 The Ministry of Defence stated that Kwan had failed to register for National Service in 1990 and did not have a valid exit permit to remain overseas, even though he has been living outside of Singapore since he was 11 years old.
 In 1994, his application and subsequent appeal to renounce his Singapore citizenship without serving National Service were rejected.
 Kwan is liable to a fine of up to $10,000 and a jail term of up to three years under the Enlistment Act.

 Career

 Kwan edited I Was Cuba (featuring photographs collected by Ramiro A. Fernández, published in 2007) and coauthored the book Luck: The Essential Guide with Deborah Aaronson (published in 2008).

+[Kevin] Kwan knows that the small, silly parts of being human are our softest spots.
+And that softness is where we find our deepest humanity ...
+Kwan doesn't focus on making Asians cool; he focuses on making our stories whole.
+The bits we're proud of, the bits we try to hide, the tremendous heart that beats underneath it all.